ltpitt/conference-organization/README.md

 Those two query allows a user to find all the sessions searching for specific highlights in "getSessionByHighlight" and to find all the sessions searching for a specific name in "getSessionByName"

+The main problem to implement the requested query was that I was getting this error:
+BadRequestError: Only one inequality filter per query is supported.
+Encountered both typeOfSession and startTime

+So I remembered that I could use only one inequality filter per query.
+I decided to use a simple python for cycle to get into my session list all the sessions that were compatible with my time check.
+It was a quick solution that worked but I don't know if it is a good idea to use this kind of implementation in a very big database.

 ### Contribution guidelines ###

 * If you have any idea or suggestion contact directly the Repo Owner